-Many businesses use independent contractors to help keep their costs down.
-If you are among them, make sure that these workers are properly classified for federal tax purposes.
-If the IRS reclassifies them as employees, it can be a costly error.
+Many businesses use independent contractors to help keep their costs down — especially during staff shortages and inflationary pressures.
+If you are among them, be careful that these workers are correctly classified for federal tax purposes.
+It can be an expensive mistake if the IRS reclassifies them as employees.

-It can be complex to determine whether a worker is an independent contractor or an employee for federal income and employment tax purposes.
-If a worker is an employee, your company must withhold federal income and payroll taxes, pay the employer’s share of FICA taxes on the wages, plus FUTA tax.
-A business may also provide the worker with fringe benefits if it makes them available to other employees.
+Whether a worker is an independent contractor or an employee for federal income and employment tax purposes is complex.
+If a worker is an employee, your company must withhold federal income and payroll taxes and pay the employer’s share of Federal Insurance Contributions Act (FICA) taxes on the wages, plus Federal Unemployment Tax Act (FUTA) tax.
+A business may also provide the worker with fringe benefits if they are available to other employees.
 In addition, there may be state tax obligations.

-On the other hand, if a worker is an independent contractor, these obligations don’t apply.
-In that case, the business simply sends the contractor a Form 1099-NEC for the year showing the amount paid (if it is $600 or more).
+On the other hand, if a worker is an independent contractor, these obligations do not apply.
+In that case, the business sends the contractor a Form 1099-NEC for the year showing the amount paid (if it is $600 or more).

 Who is an “employee?”
 Unfortunately, there is no uniform definition of the term.

 The IRS and courts have generally ruled that individuals are employees if the organization they work for has the right to control and direct them in the jobs they are performing.
 Otherwise, the individuals are generally independent contractors.
-But other factors are also taken into account including who provides tools and who pays expenses.
+But other factors are also considered, including who provides tools and who pays expenses.

-You can ask the IRS (on Form SS-8) to rule on whether a worker is an independent contractor or employee.
-However, be aware that the IRS has a history of classifying workers as employees rather than independent contractors.
+Be aware that you can ask the IRS (on Form SS-8) to rule on whether a worker is an independent contractor or an employee.
+However, you should also be aware that the IRS has a history of classifying workers as employees rather than independent contractors.

-Businesses should consult with us before filing Form SS-8 because it may alert the IRS that your business has worker classification issues — and it may unintentionally trigger an employment tax audit.
-It may be better to properly treat a worker as an independent contractor so that the relationship complies with the tax rules.
+Businesses should consult with us before filing Form SS-8 because it may alert the IRS that your business has worker classification issues and may unintentionally trigger an employment tax audit.
+It may be better to properly establish a relationship with workers to treat them as independent contractors so that your business complies with the tax rules.

-Workers who want an official determination of their status can also file Form SS-8.
-Disgruntled independent contractors may do so because they feel entitled to employee benefits and want to eliminate self-employment tax liabilities.
+Workers who want an official status determination can also file Form SS-8.
+Dissatisfied independent contractors may do so because they feel entitled to employee benefits and want to eliminate their self-employment tax liabilities.
 If a worker files Form SS-8, the IRS will notify the business with a letter.
 It identifies the worker and includes a blank Form SS-8.
 The business is asked to complete and return the form to the IRS, which will render a classification decision.